 These are the key factors for loan forgiveness:

-- Use of funds: You may owe money when your loan is due if you use the loan amount for anything other than payroll costs, mortgage interest, rent, and utilities payments in the 24-week period* following loan origination.
+- Use of funds: You may owe money when your loan is due if you use the loan amount for anything other than payroll costs and other covered expenses in the 24-week period* following loan origination.
 No more than 40% of the funds can be used on mortgage interest, rent, utilities, covered operational expenses, covered property damage, covered supplier costs, and covered worker protections.

 - Level of payroll: Your loan forgiveness will also be reduced if you decrease salaries and wages by more than 25% for any employee that made less than $100,000 annualized in 2019.

 - Re-hiring: You have until December 31, 2020 to restore your full-time employment and salary levels for any changes made between February 15 and April 26, 2020.
 Congress added safe harbors regarding a return to your FTE count from February 15, provided you can document: